dhermes/bezier/docs/abi/triangle_intersection.rst

 .. c:type:: CurvedPolygonSegment

-   Describes an edge of a :class:`.CurvedPolygon` formed when intersecting two curved B |eacute| zier surfaces.
-The edges of the intersection need not be an entire edge of one of the surfaces.
+   Describes an edge of a :class:`.CurvedPolygon` formed when intersecting two curved B |eacute| zier triangles.
+The edges of the intersection need not be an entire edge of one of the triangles.
 For example, an edge :math:`E(s)` may be restricted to :math:`E\left(\left[\frac{1}{4}, \frac{7}{8}\right]\right)`.